destroyedlolo/Majordome/Documentations/Readme.md

 Example :<br>
 `ClientID=Majordome`

-### UserConfiguration
+### ApplicationDirectory (or UserConfiguration)
 Directory where to find custom configuration and automation objects.<br>
 Example (which is the default value) :<br>
-``UserConfiguration=/usr/local/etc/Majordome/``
+`ApplicationDirectory=/usr/local/etc/Majordome/`

 # Automation Configuration

-Automation configurations are grouped (for a specific Majordome instance) in a directory tree likes specified with the `UserConfiguration=` parameter.
+Automation configurations are grouped (for a specific Majordome instance) in a directory tree likes specified with the `ApplicationDirectory=` parameter.
 A typical directory tree looks like :
 ```
 00_Majordome
 01_Pool